-Abrupt climate change A large-scale change in the climate system that takes place over a few decades or less, persists (or is anticipated to persist) for at least a few decades, and causes substantial disruptions in human and natural systems.
-See also Climate change, Human system, Natural systems, and Tipping point.
+Abrupt change refers to a change that is substantially faster than the rate of change in the recent history of the affected components of a system.
+Abrupt climate change refers to a large-scale change in the climate system that takes place over a few decades or less, persists (or is anticipated to persist) for at least a few decades, and causes substantial disruptions in human and natural systems.
+See also Climate change, Human system, Natural systems and Tipping point.

-Accumulation (of glaciers, ice sheets, or snow cover) All processes that add to the mass of a glacier, an ice sheet, or snow cover.
+Accumulation (of glaciers, ice sheets or snow cover)

+All processes that add to the mass of a glacier, an ice sheet or snow cover.
 The main process of accumulation is snowfall.
-Accumulation also includes deposition of hoar, freezing rain, other types of solid precipitation, gain of wind-blown snow, avalanching, and basal accumulation (often beneath floating ice).
-See also Avalanche, and Mass balance / budget (of glaciers or ice sheets).
+Accumulation also includes deposition of hoar, freezing rain, other types of solid precipitation, gain of wind-blown snow, avalanching and basal accumulation (often beneath floating ice).
+See also Avalanche and Mass balance/budget (of glaciers or ice sheets).

+Active layer

-Active layer Layer of ground above permafrost subject to annual thawing and freezing.
+Layer of ground above permafrost subject to annual thawing and freezing.

+Adaptability

-Adaptability See Adaptive capacity.
+See Adaptive capacity.

+Adaptation

-Adaptation In human systems, the process of adjustment to actual or expected climate and its effects, in order to moderate harm or exploit beneficial opportunities.
+In human systems, the process of adjustment to actual or expected climate and its effects, in order to moderate harm or exploit beneficial opportunities.
 In natural systems, the process of adjustment to actual climate and its effects; human intervention may facilitate adjustment to expected climate and its effects.

-Ecosystem-based adaptation (EBA) The use of ecosystem management activities to increase the resilience and reduce the vulnerability of people and ecosystems to climate change (Campbell et al., 2009).
+Ecosystem-based Adaptation (EbA) The use of ecosystem management activities to increase the resilience and reduce the vulnerability of people and ecosystems to climate change (Campbell et al., 2009).